DC Water Service Outage Map

 DC Water Recent Alerts

-In observance of Memorial Day, DC Water will be closed on Monday, May 26th.
+In observance of Independence Day, DC Water will be closed on Friday, July 4th.
 Our Command Center will remain open for emergency services only and can be reached at 202-612-3400.
 To manage your account, please call our self-service hotline at 202-354-3600, or visit mydcwater.com 24 hours a day.
 We appreciate your patience during this time.
 Thank you for allowing DC Water to serve you.

-Due to scheduled maintenance, the My DC Water portal and the Self-Service Hotline will be temporarily unavailable on Friday, 5/16/2025 from 2:00 AM to 4:00 AM.
-However, our Emergency Command Center will remain open for water and sewer emergencies and can be reached at 202-612-3400.
+Due to scheduled maintenance, payment processing will be temporarily unavailable on Sunday, June 29, 2025, from 3:00 AM to 6:00 AM EST. Customers will not be able to make payments online at mydcwater.com or through the Self-Service Hotline during this time.
+Our Emergency Command Center will remain open for water and sewer emergencies only and can be reached at 202-612-3400.
 We apologize for any inconvenience this may cause and appreciate your patience.

-Due to scheduled maintenance, the My DC Water portal and the Self-Service Hotline will be temporarily unavailable on Friday, 5/2/2025 from 2:00 AM to 4:00 AM.
-However, our Emergency Command Center will remain open for water and sewer emergencies and can be reached at 202-612-3400.
+Due to scheduled maintenance, the Self-Service Hotline will be temporarily unavailable on Friday, June 27, 2025, from 5:30 PM to 11:00 PM.
+During this time, customers will only be able to access account information or make payments online at mydcwater.com.
+Our Emergency Command Center will remain open for water and sewer emergencies only and can be reached at 202-612-3400.
 We apologize for any inconvenience this may cause and appreciate your patience.

 Alert here image